-If you thing that finding yourself mysteriously stranded in a fog and steam ghost town explicitly inhabited my Marilyn Manson stage props is your idea of a good time, I have the perfect game for you!
-The long running series places you in the most terrifying, heart racing and utterly nightmare educing town of Silent hill, (or in some cases, around the town.) spanning from 1999 to 2012, There have been some hit and misses, but when they hit, they made sure it was going to stick with you for a very, very long time.
-Talk is heating up about the latest Silent Hill title in development-Silent Hill: Downpour.
+If you think that finding yourself mysteriously stranded in a fog and steam filled ghost town, inexplicitly inhabited my Marilyn Manson stage props is your idea of a good time, I have the perfect game for you!
+The long running series places you in the most terrifying, heart racing, and utterly nightmare educing town of Silent hill, (or in some cases, around the town.) spanning from 1999 to 2012, There have been some hits and misses, but when they hit, they made sure it was going to stick with you for a very, very long time.
+Talk is heating up about the latest Silent Hill title in development; Silent Hill: Downpour.
 Articles, screenshots, and music clips are leaking.

 "Leaking"…"Downpour".
 See what I did there?
 Terrible!
 Anyway, lets take a look back to where it all began, and explores the origins, impact and groundbreaking influence of Konami’s turn of the millennium masterpiece.

-In 1996, when Resident Evil was making waves and it became apparent that Western audiences had acquired a new-found taste for atmospheric, Japanese-developed horror games, the new owners of Tokyo company Konami decided to launch their own substantial American hit, and swiftly assembled a development team for this purpose.
+In 1996, when Resident Evil was making waves and it became apparent that Western audiences had acquired a new-found taste for atmospheric, Japanese-developed horror games, the new owners of Tokyo based company Konami, decided to launch their own substantial American hit, and swiftly assembled a development team for this purpose.

 Headed by project director and designer Keiichiro Toyama, this group of unconventional individuals, dubbed Team Silent, took an unusually leftfield and creative approach, spending a great deal of time experimenting with various concepts and ideas.
 Knowing that their aim was to capture a chilling experience that would play well in the West, they poured over the works of popular American writers, searching for inspiration in terms of setting and story.
-Konami’s visionary team conceived a small, New England settlement that had become a deeply twisted, horrifying place; corrupted by a prevailing supernatural force and now alternating between two separate dimensions, one of which was only marginally less nightmarish than the other.
+Konami’s visionary team conceived a small, New England settlement that had become a deeply twisted and horrifying place, corrupted by a prevailing supernatural force, alternating between two separate dimensions, one of which was only marginally less nightmarish than the other.

 If previous survival-horror games had tended to rely on tactics such as suspense, panic and the general threat of attacks to evoke unease in the player, Silent Hill ploughed far deeper into raw, psychological territory, making use of environments and events that were designed to toy with commonplace fears on an almost primeval level.
 Its primary concern was to find and exploit the most pervasive sources of unease: fear of the dark, fear of loneliness, fear of death, and perhaps most importantly, fear of the unknown.